Separations between Combinatorial Measures for Transitive Functions: Basic definitions and notations

-Finally, we that the pointer functions and its variants introduced in \cite{ABBL+17}.
-They are used for demonstrate separation between several complexity complexity measures like \emph{deterministic query complexity}, \emph{Randomized query complexity}, \emph{Quantum query complexity} etc. These functions was originally motivated from {}~\cite{GPW18} function.
-The functions that we construct for many of our theorems is a composition function whose outer function is these pointer function, or a slight variant of these.
-In the next section we present the formal definition of pointer functions.
+Finally, we present the pointer functions and their variants introduced in \cite{ABBL+17}.
+They are used to demonstrate the separation between several complexity measures like \emph{deterministic query complexity}, \emph{Randomized query complexity}, \emph{Quantum query complexity} etc. These functions were originally motivated from {}~\cite{GPW18} function.
+The functions that we construct for many of our theorems a composition functions whose outer function is these pointer functions, or a slight variant of these.
+In the next section, we present the formal definition of pointer functions.